Gavlar1988/Gavlar1988/README.md

 - 📫 How to reach me?
 Too much personal information shared already
 - ❤️ Will find me when its ready
-- 🫵 Open to meeting new friends, opening my friendship group to learn as much as possible, in the least amount of time possible ;) Would appreciate someone who could take me under their wing and edumacate me
+- 🫵 Open to meeting new friends, opening my friendship group to learn as much as possible, in the least amount of time possible I would appreciate someone who could take me under their wing and edumacate me

 <!---
 Gavlar1988/Gavlar1988 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.